-A radiation particle generates electron-hole pairs along its path as it passes through a semiconductor material, as shown in Figure 1.
+A radiation particle generates electron-hole pairs along its path as it passes through a semiconductor material.
 The energy transferred by the radiation particle is described by its linear energy transfer (LET) value.
 LET is defined as the energy transferred (for electron-hole pair generation) by the radiation particle per unit length normalized by the density of the target material (for VLSI designs, this is the density of Silicon).
-Thus the unit of LET is MeVcm/mg.
+Thus the unit of LET is MeV-cm2/mg.
 The LET of a radiation particle also corresponds to the charge deposited by the radiation particle per unit length.
-In silicon, a radiation particle with an LET of 97 MeV-cm/mg can deposit $1pC/\mu m$ .
-Heavy ions and alpha-particles primarily deposit charge in the semiconductor by direct ionization, whereas protons and neutrons typically deposit charge by indirect ionization [4], [3], [25].
-After the charge is deposited by a radiation particle strike, it may get collected through different charge collection mechanisms: drift-diffusion, bipolar effect and alpha-particle source-drain penetration effect [21], [22], [23], [24], [4].
-These different charge collection mechanisms are briefly described next.
+In silicon, a radiation particle with an LET of 97 MeV-cm2/mg can deposit $1pC/\mu m$.
+Heavy ions2 and alpha-particles primarily deposit charge in the semiconductor by direct ionization, whereas protons and neutrons typically deposit charge by indirect ionization [4], [3], [25].
+After the charge is deposited by a radiation particle strike, it may get collected through different charge collection mechanisms: drift-diffusion, bipolar effect and alpha-particle source-drain penetration effect (ALPEN) [21], [22], [23], [24], [4].
+For brevity, we are not describing these charge collection mechanisms.
+The readers are encouraged to refer to the papers [4], [26], [22], [23] for detailed description of these charge collection mechanisms.